Germany's political outliers who embarrass their parties | DW | 06.07.2021

 A year later, Höcke said that Germany was being "crippled" by its attempts to come to terms with its Nazi history, and said it was high time Germany began restoring its "lost masculinity" instead of commemorating Nazi victims.
 This culminated in the now-infamous phrase, uttered during a speech before the Junge Alternative, the AfD youth wing, demanding that Germany take a "180-degree turn" in its "memorial politics."

 Several researchers, as well as Jewish community organizations in Germany, saw Höcke's rhetoric as a direct attempt to revive Nazi ideas, and the then-AfD leader Frauke Petry was already openly describing Höcke as a burden to the party in 2017.
-But other prominent party figures, most notably Alexander Gauland, have expressed solidarity with him and Petry has since been ousted by the party hierarchy.
+But other prominent party figures, most notably Alexander Gauland, have expressed solidarity with him, while Petry has since been ousted by the party hierarchy.

 Fate: Several attempts by the party leadership to remove Höcke have failed.
 Gauland once described Höcke as being "in the middle of the party."